PeterCamilleri/CX16/docs/vm_sp.md

 start off, lets examine push and pull:

 ```
-  ; ls_pha
+  ; vm_ls_pha_f
   sta (stack_base)       ; Write the data.
   lda stack_base         ; Adjust the stack pointer.
   bne :+
   dec stack_base+1
 : dec stack_base

-  ; ls_pla
+  ; vm_ls_pla_f
   inc stack_base         ; Adjust the stack pointer.
   bne :+
   inc stack_base+1
 : lda (stack_base)       ; Read the data.
 ```

+Since we will need this data later, these routines consume 10 bytes and 16 clocks and 8 bytes and 13 clocks respectively.
+The space saving versions both use 3 bytes of space and 20 and 25 clocks cycles.

-Data manipulation is not really effective for these sorts of stacks:
+Data manipulation is not really effective for these sorts of stacks, but it can be made to work after a fashion:

 ```
   ; Add the last two bytes pushed onto the stack.